pkazmier/doom-nebula-theme/README.md

 ## Installation
 Copy the `doom-nebula-theme.el` file into your `$HOME/.doom.d/themes` directory.

+I also created a splash image, `nebula.png`, for the theme if you want to jazz up your Doom Emacs.

 ## Screenshots
 Below are a handful of screenshots with the modes I use most.